DevMountain/react-2-mini/README.md

 * Open `EditToggle`, `ColorChanger.js`, `FamilyChanger.js`, and `SizeChanger.js` from `src/components/`.
 * Locate the `select` tag, in all four files, and add an `onChange` prop:
   * The `onChange` should use an arrow function to capture the `event`.
-  * Inside the arrow function call the `update` prop with the value of the target from the `event`.
+  * Inside the arrow function call the `update` prop.
+As the only argument, pass a strict equality comparison between the event's target's value and `true`.
   * Coerce the value of the target when in `SizeChanger.js` from a string to an integer using `parseInt`.
 * Locate the `select` tag, in `ColorChanger`, `FamilyChanger`, and `SizeChanger`, and add a `disabled` prop:
   * The `select` element should be `disabled` if the `allowEdit` prop is falsy.